The 5 tasks of Scrum Masters in retrospectives

 Clear communication rules should be established to avoid misunderstandings and promote efficient conversations.
 Example: Set clear rules for dialog, such as listening without interrupting or avoiding blame.
 Structured communication promotes respectful cooperation and supports the joint achievement of goals.

-Create a meeting to look forward to – e.g. with varied and creative questions
+Creating a meeting that people look forward to - e.g. with varied and creative questions

 Retrospectives should not be seen as a compulsory exercise, but as an opportunity for reflection and improvement.
 Example: Integrate varied and creative questions into the retrospective to increase interest and participation.
 A meeting that the team looks forward to encourages active participation and a shared desire for further development.